Mepacrine: Medical uses

-As an intrapleural sclerosing agent, it is used as pneumothorax prophylaxis in patients at high risk of recurrence, e.g., cystic fibrosis patients.
+As an sclerosing agent, it is used as pneumothorax prophylaxis in patients at high risk of recurrence, e.g., in those with cystic fibrosis.

 Mepacrine is not the drug of choice because side effects are common, including toxic psychosis, and may cause permanent damage.
 See mefloquine for more information.

 In addition to medical applications, mepacrine is an effective in vitro research tool for the epifluorescent visualization of cells, especially platelets.
 Mepacrine is a green fluorescent dye taken up by most cells.
 Platelets store mepacrine in dense granules.

 Mechanism

 Its mechanism of action against protozoa is uncertain, but it is thought to act against the protozoan's cell membrane.